shui18/starter-hugo-academic/content/publication/JCM2015/index.md

 publication: "*J. Comput.
 Math.,33,356-378*"

 abstract: The multi-frequency and multi-dimensional adapted Runge-Kutta-Nystr¨om (ARKN) integrators, and multi-frequency and multi-dimensional extended Runge-Kutta-Nystr¨om (ERKN) integrators have been developed to efficiently solve multi-frequency oscillatory Hamiltonian systems.
 The aim of this paper is to analyze and derive high-order symplectic and symmetric composition methods based on the ARKN integrators and ERKN integrators.
 We first consider the symplecticity conditions for the multi-frequency and multi-dimensional ARKN integrators.
-We then analyze the symplecticity of the adjoint integrators of the multi-frequency and multi-dimensional symplectic ARKN integrators and
-ERKN integrators, respectively.
+We then analyze the symplecticity of the adjoint integrators of the multi-frequency and multi-dimensional symplectic ARKN integrators and ERKN integrators, respectively.
 On the basis of the theoretical analysis and by using the idea of composition methods, we derive and propose four new high-order symplectic and symmetric methods for the multi-frequency oscillatory Hamiltonian systems.
-The numerical results accompanied in this paper quantitatively show the advantage and efficiency of the proposed high-order symplectic and symmetric methods.
+The numerical results accompanied in this paper quantitatively show the advantage and efficiency of the proposed high-order symplectic and symmetric methods.

 tags:
 - Journal Papers